fredrikaverpil/fredrikaverpil.github.io/_posts/2019-05-12-building-windows-terminal.md

 Here is how you can add WSL to the menu:

-1. Create a new session in profiles, with content copied from profiles/cmd
+1. Create a new session in `profiles`, with content copied from `profiles/cmd`
 1. Give it a new guid
-1. Give it a new name, such as WSL
+1. Give it a new name, such as "WSL"
-1. Specify its commandline to wsl.exe
+1. Specify its commandline to `wsl.exe`

 ```json
 {